-An operating agreement is not required as part of the Delaware LLC formation process.
+Delaware does not require an operating agreement as part of the Delaware LLC formation process.
 However, an LLC operating agreement is a key company document that every LLC should have.
-An operating agreement forms a contract among members on important LLC issues, including:
+An operating agreement forms a contract among members on how the company should be run, including:

 - A profit and loss allocation plan

 - Procedures for removing or adding members

 - Dissolution procedures